Pavan-1997/AWS_ECR/README.md

 ```

 13. Cleaning Up Resources

-   As good practice, remember to clean up resources that you no longer need to avoid unnecessary costs.
+    As good practice, clean up resources that you no longer need to avoid unnecessary costs.
 To delete an ECR repository:

    - Make sure there are no images in the repository, or delete the images using `docker rmi` locally.
    - Go to the AWS Management Console, navigate to the Amazon ECR service, and select your repository.